rust-stuco/lectures/week11/slides.md

 ## Parallelism

-- e.g. Have one processor work on loading the webpage, while another updates the progress bar
+- Have one processor work on loading the webpage, while another updates the progress bar
 * Often used to divide tasks into smaller units that can run at the same time
-  * e.g. process 100x100px image regions on each core.
+  * e.g. Processing 100x100px regions of an image on each core
+  * "Divide and conquer"
 </div>
 <div>

 ## Concurrency

-* e.g. As we load a webpage, take a break sometimes to update the loading progress bar
+* As we load a webpage, take a break sometimes to update the loading progress bar
 * Often used to do other things while we wait for blocking I/O operations
-  * e.g. Garbage collect while we wait for a response over the network
+  * e.g. Running garbage collection while we wait for a response over the network

 </div>
 </div>

 ---

-# Today's topic:
+# Today: Parallelism
-* See slide 1
-  * (It's parallelism)
+- Threading
+- Basic Synchronization
+- Message Passing
+- `Send` and `Sync`
+- More Synchronization Primitives

 ---